Learn about investing, trading, retirement, banking, personal finance and more.

 Despite the policyholder's decision to cash in the accelerative endowment, the beneficiary still receives the full benefits specified in the policy after the insured's death.

 Cash-value life policies can be structured with certain endowment ages in mind.
 These are specific ages at which the policyholder can choose to receive their death benefit as a lump sum payment.
 Traditionally, endowment ages have been set around 95 or 100 years old.
 However, with people living longer, many insurance companies have pushed the endowment age back to around 120 years.

-Some policies, whether term or permanent, will allow the policyholder to accelerate the death benefit, and have it paid out while living, if they are diagnosed with chronic illness and 12 months to live, or specific other chronic conditions.
+Dividends from the insurance company can help accelerate the endowment age, enabling the policyholder to access the lump sum payment sooner.
+Some policies also allow the policyholder to accelerate the death benefit and have it paid out while they are alive if they are diagnosed with a chronic illness or have 12 months or less to live.